RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 this means that each can be treated as an rvalue, thus calling the move constructor.
 If a specific field does not define a move constructor the generated move constructor is going to fail to typecheck and it will be annotated with `@disable`.

+The generation of move assign operators is done the similarly: the move `opAssign` is called for every field that defines one.

 ### Perfect Forwarding